artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 Given that each word is 4 bytes long (i.e. 32 bits) in the RISC-V architecture used, in this case, we would have a total cache size of 4 lines * 4 words * 4 bytes = 64B (2<sup>6</sup>B).

-For this cache configuration, the block is determined using bits 4 and 5 (bits 2 and 3 address the word within the block whereas bits 0 and 1 address the byte within the word).
+For this cache configuration, the block is determined using address bits 4 and 5 (bits 2 and 3 address the word within the block whereas bits 0 and 1 address the byte within the word).

 <div align="center">
   <img src="https://github.com/user-attachments/assets/0e3d48a3-3b64-4799-b944-eac3b0b51206"